Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

 \subsection{Plan Manager}

-The Plan Manager service receives as input the user sentence.
+The Plan Manager service receives as input the \textit{client sentence} pronounced by the user.
 Its purpose is to find a match between such a sentence and one of the trigger sentences associated with a specific intent.
-An intent is defined by (i) a set of trigger sentences, (ii) one or more plan-specific sentences (if any), (iii) a KBplan (if any), (iv) and a plan (if any).
+An intent is defined by (i) a set of trigger sentences, (ii) one or more \textit{plan sentences} (if any), (iii) a \textit{KBplan} (if any), (iv) and a \textit{plan} (if any).
 Figure \ref{fig:intents} shows some examples of intents that can be recognized by the system.

-In the current implementation, sentence matching is performed based on pattern-based syntax matching and allows the extraction of parameters from the matched sentence that can be used to dynamically compose the plan sentences, the plan, and the KBplan.
+In the current implementation, sentence matching is performed based on pattern-based syntax matching and allows for the extraction of parameters from the matched sentence that can be used to dynamically compose the \textit{plan sentences}, the \textit{plan}, and the \textit{KBplan}.
 More complex models merging syntax matching and data-driven example-based approaches \cite{mrkvsic2017} can be easily integrated without any impact on the general structure.